 When to go

 The best time to visit Dalmatia is from June through September.
 Expect crowds from mid-July to late-August.
-On the other hand, if you can visit in June or September, you'll encounter fewer visitors, and more affordable prices, while most of activities still take place, weather is great, and sea is warm enough for swimming.
+On the other hand, if you can visit in June or September, you'll encounter fewer visitors, and more affordable prices, while most of the activities still take place, the weather is great, and the sea is warm enough for swimming.

 Things to do in Dalmatia

-Split old town, set within Diocletian Palace from the turn of 4th century, is a living museum, and a town full of history and great vibe.
+Split old town, set within Diocletian Palace from the turn of 4th century, is a living museum, and a town full of history and a great vibe.

-Built for over 100 years, from 1431 to 1536, St. James Cathedral in Sibenik is a perfect example of transition from Gothic to Renaissance architecture.
-The construction was overseen by three different architects over the time, it's built entirely of stone, and it features very interesting sculptured faces.
+Built for over 100 years, from 1431 to 1536, St. James Cathedral in Sibenik is a perfect example of the transition from Gothic to Renaissance architecture.
+The construction was overseen by three different architects over time, it's built entirely of stone, and it features very interesting sculptured faces.

 Stari Grad Plains are located on the island of Hvar.
-Set up by ancient Greeks, this farming landscape remained almost intact since 4th century.
+Set up by ancient Greeks, this farming landscape remained almost intact since the 4th century.
 It still features geometrical land divisions, bordered by stone walls, trims, and shelters.
 People still cultivate here olives, grapes, and veggies just like centuries ago.